Indian online teaching platform Teachmint raises $16.5 million – TechCrunch

 More than 700,000 teachers from over 1,500 cities and towns have signed up on the platform in less than 10 months since the launch of Teachmint’s product, said Gupta.

-“From the Learn Capital team’s first meeting with Teachmint’s co-founders several months ago, it was clear that their collective team had meticulously architected an end-to-end, multi-modal, and best-in-class solution enabling teachers in India to instantly and seamlessly digitize their classrooms,” said Vinit Sukhija, Partner at Learn Capital, in a statement.
+“From the Learn Capital team’s first meeting with Teachmint’s co-founders several months ago, it was clear that their collective team had meticulously architected an end-to-end, multi-modal, and best-in-class solution enabling teachers in India to instantly and seamlessly digitize their classrooms,” said Vinit Sukhija, partner at Learn Capital, in a statement.

 “Now with over 700,000 teachers, Teachmint has become India’s leading online teaching platform,” he said, adding that Learn Capital believes that Teachmint can eventually expand its offering outside of India.

-Gupta said Teachmint is currently not monetizing its product, and doesn’t intend to do so in the immediate future as it is currently priortizing reaching more teachers in India and also expand its offerings.
+Gupta said Teachmint is currently not monetizing its product, and doesn’t intend to do so in the immediate future as it is currently prioritizing reaching more teachers in India and also expand its offerings.

-He said most teachers have learnt about Teachmint through friends and network with limited investment in marketing.
+He said most teachers have learnt about Teachmint through friends as it has limited investment in marketing.
 Teachmint is open to exploring any strategic acquisition opportunities with smaller startups, he said.